spacetypeco/generative-typography-SU20/tutorials/faq.md

-# Q&A and Random Tidbits
+# FAQ and Random Tidbits

 * [Mirroring Images](#mirroring-images)
 * [if {} else if {} else {}](#if--elseif--else)